Chapter 4: Construction Details, Section 4-20: Landscape

 - When there is a bid item for Check and Test Existing Irrigation Facilities, review the operation of the existing irrigation systems with the contractor.
 Review the contractor’s deficiency list for completeness.
 Review items needing correction to determine what should or should not be repaired.
 Keep a copy of the list for later review before contract acceptance.

 - When existing irrigation systems are to be maintained, review the systems with the appropriate landscape maintenance personnel.
 Check existing systems for proper operation and state of repair.

 - Review with the contractor the requirements for operating existing irrigation systems.
-When Caltrans maintenance forces are involved, ensure that the contractor and Caltrans maintenance personnel are aware of each party’s responsibilities.
+When Caltrans Maintenance forces are involved, make sure that the contractor and Caltrans Maintenance personnel are aware of each party’s responsibilities.

 - Verify with the appropriate district unit the availability of any specified Department-furnished material.